Hello Little Girl

-"Hello Little Girl" is one of the first songs written by John Lennon, credited to the Lennon–McCartney songwriting partnership.
-Written in 1957, it was used as one of the songs at the Beatles unsuccessful Decca audition in 1962, included on the 1995 compilation album Anthology 1.
+"Hello Little Girl" is a song written by John Lennon in 1957, one of the first songs he wrote and one of the earliest written songs credited to Lennon–McCartney.
+It was most notably performed by the Beatles at their unsuccessful 1 January 1962 audition for Decca Records and ultimately included on the 1995 compilation album Anthology 1.
 A 1960 home demo recording has never been officially released.

 Liverpool groups the Fourmost and Gerry & The Pacemakers recorded versions in 1963.
 The former reached number nine in the British charts while the latter remained unreleased until 1991.

 Composition and structure

 John Lennon wrote "Hello Little Girl" near the end of 1957, around the same time Paul McCartney wrote "I Lost My Little Girl".
 Lennon described it as one of his first finished compositions.
 Beatles historian Mark Lewisohn describes it as "the third song he wrote (but the first to stick)".
 According to Lennon, he drew on an old "Thirties or Forties song" that his mother sang to him.
 Lewisohn identifies it as the 1939 dance-band and film number "Scatterbrain".
 In particular, Lennon was captured by the rhythmic flow of lines like, "When you smile it's so delightful / When you talk it's so insane / Still it's charming chatter, scatterbrain."
 Lewisohn writes that the song is "steeped in the Crickets' sound" and that, "the Buddy Holly influence is overwhelming."
 Musicologist Walter Everett agrees, writing the song "has strong Holly characteristics."
 In particular, "Hello Little Girl" is the first Beatles song to recreate Holly's double-tracked vocal parts with Lennon on lead and McCartney singing the descant; the Beatles used this arrangement in almost all of their duets through 1969.